 Our operations have consumed substantial amounts of cash since inception.
-Our net losses were \$113.2 million, \$61.8 million and \$43.8 million for the years ended December 31, 2022, 2021 and 2020, respectively.
+Our net losses were \$60.8 million, \$113.2 million and \$61.8 million for the years ended December 31, 2023, 2022 and 2021, respectively.
 In addition, significant resources were invested in the development of our X-ray source technology prior to us acquiring the technology.
 We anticipate that our future cash requirements will continue to be significant.
-While we began to generate revenue in the year ended December 31, 2021 and continued to generate revenue in the year ended December 31, 2022, we expect that we will need to obtain additional financing to implement our business plan as described in this annual report on Form 20-F. Specifically, although we believe our cash on hand is sufficient to complete the manufacture, shipping, installation and deployment of a significant number of Nanox System units, as well as to support the ongoing development of the Nanox.ARC and the Nanox.CLOUD, we may need to raise additional funds for such purposes.
+While we began to generate revenue in the year ended December 31, 2021 and continued to generate revenue in the years ended December 31, 2022 and 2023, we expect that we will need to obtain additional financing to implement our business plan as described in this annual report on Form 20-F, such as the financing we consummated with a single institutional investor in July of 2023.
+Specifically, although we believe our cash on hand is sufficient to complete the manufacture, shipping, installation and deployment of a significant number of Nanox System units, as well as to support the ongoing development of the Nanox.ARC and the Nanox.CLOUD, we may need to raise additional funds for such purposes.
 Such financings could include equity financing, which may be dilutive to shareholders, or debt financing, which would likely restrict our ability to borrow from other sources.
 In addition, such securities may contain rights, preferences or privileges senior to those of the rights of our current shareholders.
 Further, inflation and rising interest rates across the global economy have resulted in, and may continue to result in, significant disruption of global financial markets, which may reduce our ability to access capital and may result in increased financing costs.
 Additional funds may not be available when we need them, on terms attractive to us, or at all.
 If adequate funds are not available on a timely basis, we may be required to curtail the development of our technology, products or services, or materially delay, curtail, reduce or terminate our research and development and commercialization activities.
 We could be forced to sell or dispose of our rights or assets.
 Any inability to raise adequate funds on commercially reasonable terms could have a material adverse effect on our business, financial condition, results of operation and prospects, including the possibility that a lack of funds could cause our business to fail and liquidate with little or no return to investors.